 Let’s be honest – wine tastes great during any time of the year.
 But with the changing seasons, comes the changing preferences in wine.
 As summer temperatures climb, sipping on some crisp whites, healthy reds and beautifully hued roses paired with some quintessential grilled food is what we are looking for.
-Here we have put together the ultimate summer wines list that will help you select an ideal wine perfect for any occasion whether you plan on sitting tableside or poolside.
+Here are the Best 10 Wines to Try Out This extreme summer that will enable you to choose a perfect wine ideal for any event whether you plan on sitting tableside or poolside.

 The below-mentioned wines are tasted and rated by our Sommeliers Choice Awards judges.
 All you have to do now is to select your wines and give them a try, today!

-Lot 631 produced by Cameron Hughes Wines is a beautiful pale yellow wine made out of Pinot Gris/ Pinot Grigio.
+Finding it’s spot on the Best 10 Wines to Try Out This Summer, Lot 631 produced by Cameron Hughes Wines is a beautiful pale yellow wine made out of Pinot Gris/ Pinot Grigio.
 It has aromas of honey, almond, acacia flower, citrus zest, and Asian pear.
 The Willamette Valley appellation introduces yellow apple and wet stones on the palate and hints of melon with a clean finish that carries a kiss of spice.
 A classy and elegant white wine features seamlessly at dinner tables and cocktail parties.
-It has 13.2% of ABV.
+It has 13.2% ABV.
 This wine was awarded a gold medal and “Wine of the Year By Varietal” special category award at the recent 2019 Sommeliers Choice Awards.

 Made out of 100% Glera grapes, Zonin Prosecco, produced by Zonin USA, Inc., has a sophisticated and elegant bouquet which is enhanced by pleasing fruity notes.
 It is pale, straw yellow in color with subtle green hues.
 On the palate, it is dry and pleasantly fruity with a fresh, aromatic note on the finish which reveals an abundance of almonds and hints of fresh citrus.
 It has an ABV of 11% and pairs with a wide selection of dishes: Caprese salad, crab cakes, pan-seared salmon with lemon and basil, chicken pesto with angel hair pasta, or fine desserts.

-Cline Cellars’ Estate Viognier offers rich and distinctive aromas of pears, apricots, orange blossoms, and honeysuckle.
+Cline Cellars’ Estate Viognier, one of the "Best 10 wines to try out this summer", offers rich and distinctive aromas of pears, apricots, orange blossoms, and honeysuckle.
 It has a blockbuster flavor and full-body mouth-feel.
 This white wine has 14.5 % ABV.
 This wine goes perfectly well with spicy stir-fries, curried Thai dishes and grilled fish topped with fruit salsa when served slightly chilled.

 Produced by Vina Robles Vineyards & Winery, this 2018 Rose is inspired by the refreshing, dry roses of southern France.
 With its sun-soaked slopes and coastal ambiance, Paso Robles boasts an ideal terroir for echoing the flavor and spirit of this popular Mediterranean wine.
 On the palate, it has notes of red cherry and pomegranate, with a bouquet of rose petals and finishes on a lively note.